 The S5 has excellent battery life.
 On its most powerful 'Max' mode, it lasts almost two hours, and when brought down to its least powerful 'Silent' mode, it lasts over three hours.
 On the downside, once the battery reaches low power at either setting, it won't do any cleaning task at all, and instead tries to find its charging dock.
 If you want to have a rough idea of its battery status, its power button changes colors: above 20%, the light is white, and below it, the light is red.
 Its battery life is slightly shorter than the Roborock S4, but this may vary between units.

 The Roborock S5 has a few handy features to improve its cleaning abilities.
 This vacuum can adjust its power depending on the surface type and it has four different suction modes: Silent, Balanced, Turbo, and Max, which can all be adjusted manually or automatically.
 The brushroll also has automatic spin control depending on what area it's cleaning.
 When it's cleaning near walls, it also spins faster so that it can pick up debris, and when it's in the middle of a room, it moves more slowly to keep debris from flying around.
+However, unlike the newer Roborock S5 Max, you can't tweak its suction or mopping settings on a per-room basis.

 The S5 robot vacuum and mop comes with both a main brushroll as well as a side brush that helps it to pick up debris from its blind spots.
 There's also a small brush cleaning tool to help detangle hair wrapped around the brushroll.
 Unlike the Roborock S4 or Neato Botvac D7, this vacuum also has two mop mats that attach to the water container to mop the floor.
 However, it has to clean the floor three times with its vacuum before it can mop.
 That being said, we don't currently test the mopping feature.